 Last year, Oppo’s former subsidiary Realme made its entry into the Pakistani market with the launch of Realme 2 Pro and the budget Realme C1.
 This year Realme 3 has already made its appearance to go head to head with the likes of Vivo Y95 and the Huawei Y9 2019.

-Though the device looks pretty good on paper and packs all the essentials of a modern smartphone, this Realme 3 review is all about how it performs in real life and is it really worth your hard earned money.
+Though the device looks pretty good on paper and packs all the essentials of a modern smartphone, this Realme 3 review is all about how it performs in real life and to see whether it is really worth your hard earned money.

 So, let’s dive into the review of the device to know whether it gives its competitors a run for their money.

-The back of the device has a dual camera setup and weirdly has a Yellow lining around only one lens.
-A traditional fingerprint sensor sits in the spine of the phone where your finger would hover naturally.
+The back of the device has a dual camera setup and a traditional fingerprint sensor sits in the spine of the phone where your finger would hover naturally.

 I personally like this position of the fingerprint as no matter how big your phone is, you can easily unlock it.
-Realme 3, however, is not hefty at all and doesn’t tire down your hands.
-Though it might not really be usable with one hand, it’s still better than the massive Honor 8X in terms of size and usability.
+Realme 3, however, is not heavy at all and though it might not really be usable with one hand, it’s still better than the massive Honor 8X in terms of size and usability.